robynkotter/Group-3-Commodities-Forecasting/README.md

 A complete score sheet for the performance of each model can be found here <hyperlink>

-R code for EDA and Models (excluding the LSTM model) can be found here <hyperlink>
+R code for EDA and ARIMA and GARCH Models (excluding the LSTM model) can be found here <hyperlink>

 Python code for additional EDA plots and the LSTM model can be found here <hyperlink>